resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

     message: 'Loading...'
 }
 ```

 - Helper functions help greatly to avoid conditional statements when rendering and when a constant rule, say a border has to be shown regardless of whatever conditional statement is triggered.

-### Dealing with User Events, Fetching data and handling lists.
+### Dealing with User Events, Fetching data and handling lists

 - To properly hone this skill, build a soccer app that either displays the biography of a player when you search for them or displays their profile or something like that.

 # Thought Process

 - User has to search for a term and app needs to get that search term from the user.
 - After getting that search item, app needs to use search item to make request to an outside API and fetch data.
 - App needs to take fetched data and show them on the screen in a list and in tiles.

 - There will be two components apart from the app component,

 1. the searchbar component that will handle the search input that the user will type in.
 2. the results components that will display the results on the screen